 As a new store owner, your biggest advantage is agility.
 But you aren’t agile if you’re buried in operational quicksand.

-E-commerce outsourcing for small business gives you the leverage you need to stop tightening every bolt and start building the engine.
-If you’re still handling all 10 of these tasks, the question isn’t whether you’re working hard enough, it’s how much growth you’re delaying by trying to be the hero of the “small stuff.”
+If you’re still handling all 10 of these tasks, the question isn’t whether you’re working hard enough; it’s how much growth you’re delaying by trying to be the hero of the “small stuff.”